 To reiterate, CBD is psychoactive only because it affects the brain in beneficial, medical ways.
 You won’t experience a psychedelic or psychoactive high from consuming CBD.

 CBG is basically the “parent cannabinoid.”
-While mature plants don’t contain a lot of CBG, plants in their infancy stage contain this cannabinoid in large amounts.
+While mature plants don’t contain a lot of CBG, plants in their infancy stage contain CBG in large amounts.
 That’s because as the plant grows, the CBG tends to be converted into other cannabinoids.
-The two main cannabinoids that CBG turns into are CBD and THC, which explains why these cannabinoids are generally found in higher concentrations.
+The two main cannabinoids that CBG turns into are CBD and THC, which explains why these two are generally found in higher concentrations.

 This means that if you’re using dried or cured cannabis flower, it’s likely to have a higher concentration of CBN.
 This is because things like light and oxygen cause the THC to break down.
 CBN is the natural byproduct of this process.